TheAviationDoctor/CoViD19Testing/README.md

 # Air Travel COVID-19 testing simulator
-A shiny app to test scenarios of COVID-19 passenger screening in an air travel context.

-This R app is meant to test different scenarios of passenger screening for COVID-19 at departure and/or arrival.
+This R Shiny app is meant to test different scenarios of air traveler screening for COVID-19 at departure and/or arrival.
 It models the following variables:

 ### Disease characteristics
 - Disease prevalence in the departure state (derived from published medical data, or entered manually by the user)